RHIT-CSSE/csse220/Homework/HWRecursion/README.md

 ## Overview:
 - This exercise is intended to give you practice writing recursive operations
 - There are two parts:
-- *recursionPart1* contains 9 unimplemented recursive operations, simply implement each of these operations using recursion
+- *recursionPart1* contains 9 unimplemented recursive operations, simply implement each of these operations using recursion (no for/while loops)
-- *recursionPart2* contains 3 unimplemented recursive operations which require you to implement a recursive helper operation
+- *recursionPart2* contains 3 unimplemented recursive operations which require you to implement a recursive helper operation (no for/while loops)
 - This is an individual exercise/assignment

 ## Rubric: